-Cruise Newfoundland and Labrador’s waters on an unforgettable journey in search of a plentiful array of seabirds, stunning and dramatic glacial landscapes, and iconic Arctic mammals like Polar Bear, Walrus and Caribou.
-Nutrient-rich, ocean current upwellings power food-chains that feed whales and multiple species of seal (Ringed, Hooded, Harbor, and Harp) and support massive breeding colonies of Atlantic Puffin, Northern Gannett, and Razorbill.
+Take a cruise through Newfoundland and Labrador’s waters on an unforgettable journey in search of an array of seabirds, dramatic and stunning glacial landscapes, and iconic Arctic mammals like Caribou, Walrus, and even Polar Bear.
+Nutrient-rich, ocean current upwellings power food-chains that feed whales and many species of seal (Ringed, Harbor, Hooded, and Harp) and support massive breeding colonies of Northern Gannett, Atlantic Puffin, and Razorbill.

-Cross from Nova Scotia to Newfoundland, watching for shearwaters, storm-petrels, and Northern Fulmar.
-Visit Gros Morne National Park, known for its fascinating geology and healthy population of Moose; explore Torngat Mountains National Park, the crown jewel of the Canadian National Park network; learn about Inuit culture.
-Visit Monumental Island and stop at the historic sites of Hopedale, Hebron, and l’Anse aux Meadows.
-Immerse yourself in stunning landscapes, colorful towns, and charismatic wildlife along the way.
+Cross from Nova Scotia to Newfoundland, looking for shearwaters, storm-petrels, and Northern Fulmar.
+Visit Gros Morne National Park, known for its fascinating geology and healthy population of Moose; witness Torngat Mountains National Park, the crown jewel of the Canadian National Park network; learn about Inuit culture.
+Visit Monumental Island and spend time at the historic sites of Hopedale, Hebron, and l’Anse aux Meadows.
+Immerse yourself in stunning landscapes, colorful small towns, and charismatic wildlife along the way.

-- Observe large diversity and numbers of seabirds throughout the cruise, including Sooty and Manx Shearwater, Northern Fulmar, Wilson’s and Leach’s Storm-Petrel, Northern Gannet, Common Murre, Razorbill, and Atlantic Puffin
+- See a large diversity and numbers of seabirds throughout the cruise, including Manx and Sooty Shearwater, Northern Fulmar, Wilson’s and Leach’s Storm-Petrel, Northern Gannet, Razorbill, Common Murre, and Atlantic Puffin

 - Visit the Tablelands of Gros Morne National Park, a UNESCO World Heritage Site known for its unique geology and carnivorous plants